lynksdomain/TheNameGame/README.md

 - Best score saved
 - Global Leaderboard
 - Background music for main menu and game page
+- Refactoring the Network layer and delegation pattern to use the Combine framework

 ## Testing
 Unit testing was included to ensure the API Client and Game logic are implemented as intended.
 Tests include: